 For social distancing, you may have each child style their own hair.

-2-3 Cans of shave cream (Depends on the number of children you have)
+2-3 Cans of shaving cream (Depends on the number of children you have)

 Teach team will decide which one will be the hairstylist and which one will have their hair styled.

 The person who is having their hair styled will sit on the ground.
 The stylist will stand behind them.

 Start on one end (or both ends) and pass a can of shaving cream down the line.
 Each stylist will squirt a TON of shaving cream on their teammate's heads.